TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 To identify the Latinos mentioned in the report, each group was categorized as follows:

-<p style="color: #f0b90b;">-- Not Hispanic or Latino<br>
+-- Not Hispanic or Latino
--- Not Specified<br>
+-- Not Specified
--- Unknown<br>
+-- Unknown
--- Hispanic or Latino</p>
+-- Hispanic or Latino

-<p style="color: #f0b90b;">Based on the FBI's results for the entire country, we obtained the following interesting conclusions about violent crimes committed in the United States:</p>
+Based on the FBI's results for the entire country, we obtained the following interesting conclusions about violent crimes committed in the United States:

-<p style="color: #f0b90b;">- Rape is the second most frequent violent crime in the country, with 205,593 violent crimes, according to statistics provided by the FBI.
+- Rape is the second most frequent violent crime in the country, with 205,593 violent crimes, according to statistics provided by the FBI.
 Of these crimes, 4 out of 10 were committed by non-Hispanic or non-Latino groups.
-Based on the data for this atrocious violent crime, the Latino community has the lowest incidence, with 1 in 10 cases of rape as a violent crime in the USA (67,267).<br>
+Based on the data for this atrocious violent crime, the Latino community has the lowest incidence, with 1 in 10 cases of rape as a violent crime in the USA (67,267).
-- Aggravated Assault presents similar patterns in this case, with 4 out of 10 cases generated within the country being of non-Hispanic or non-Latino origin (38,171).<br>
+- Aggravated Assault presents similar patterns in this case, with 4 out of 10 cases generated within the country being of non-Hispanic or non-Latino origin (38,171).
-- In this case, homicide is observed to be of Latino origin (8,576), while 4 out of 10 are from non-Hispanic or non-Latino groups (38,171).<br>
+- In this case, homicide is observed to be of Latino origin (8,576), while 4 out of 10 are from non-Hispanic or non-Latino groups (38,171).
-- Robbery repeats the same pattern, with approximately 3.9 incidents per 10 inhabitants caused by non-Hispanic or non-Latino groups (412,161).</p>
+- Robbery repeats the same pattern, with approximately 3.9 incidents per 10 inhabitants caused by non-Hispanic or non-Latino groups (412,161).

-<p style="color: #f0b90b;">As seen in the following graph, we can analyze in detail the ethnic distribution of violent crimes within the country:</p>
+As seen in the following graph, we can analyze in detail the ethnic distribution of violent crimes within the country:

 <div style="width: 100%; max-width: 800px; margin: auto;">
     <h3 style="text-align:center; margin-bottom:0.5em; color: #f0b90b;">